-The change in net interest income for the three months ended March 31, 2024 can be attributed to an increase in interest income earned on our investment and loan portfolios.
-The increase in interest is being driven by both an increase in the size of our investment and loan portfolios and as a result of the Federal Reserve Board actions to raise interest rates in 2022 and 2023.
+The change in net interest income for the three and nine months ended September 30, 2024 can be attributed to an increase in interest income earned on our investment and loan portfolios.
+The increase in interest income is being driven by both an increase in the size of our investment and loan portfolios and the current rate environment, which remains elevated as a result of FRB actions to raise interest rates in 2022 and 2023.
+The recent small rate reduction in September 2024 is expected to have a minimal impact.
+The increase in interest income is being offset by an increase in interest expense as a result of changes in rates we are paying on deposits to remain competitive with rates offered by our competitors.
 Net interest income is the spread between income on interest earning assets, such as loans and securities, and the interest expense on liabilities used to fund those assets, such as deposits, repurchase agreements and funds borrowed.
 As part of our strategy to manage interest rate risk, we strive to manage both assets and liabilities so that interest sensitivities match.
 One method of calculating interest rate sensitivity is through gap analysis.
 A gap is the difference between the amount of interest rate sensitive assets and interest rate sensitive liabilities that re-price or mature in a given time period.
 Positive gaps occur when interest rate sensitive assets exceed interest rate sensitive liabilities, and negative gaps occur when interest rate sensitive liabilities exceed interest rate sensitive assets.
 A positive gap position in a period of rising interest rates should have a positive effect on net interest income as assets will re-price faster than liabilities.
 Conversely, net interest income should contract somewhat in a period of falling interest rates.
 Our management can quickly change our interest rate position at any given point in time as market conditions dictate.
 Additionally, interest rate changes do not affect all categories of assets and liabilities equally or at the same time.
 Analytical techniques we employ to supplement gap analysis include simulation analysis to quantify interest rate risk exposure.
-The gap analysis prepared by management is reviewed by our Investment Committee twice a year (see table on page 42 for the March 31, 2024 gap analysis).
+The gap analysis prepared by management is reviewed by our Investment Committee twice a year (see table on page 46 for the September 30, 2024 gap analysis).
 Our management currently believes that we are properly positioned for interest rate changes; however, if our management determines at any time that we are not properly positioned, we will strive to adjust the interest rate sensitive assets and liabilities in order to manage the effect of interest rate changes.